DRXD1000/Route0x/README.md

   </h4>
 </div>

-**Why Route0x?** Query Routing cannot be fully solved only Text classification or Semantic similarity in isolation.
+**Why Route0x?** Query Routing cannot be fully solved just with Text classification or just with Semantic similarity in isolation.
 Using LLMs makes it a slow and expensive pursuit.
 The query `"How can I improve my credit score?"` is `In-Domain (ID)` but `Out-of-scope (OOS)` for a banking chatbot and `Out-Of-Domain (OOD) OOS` for a e-Commerce chatbot.
 A good query router should be able to learn to accept **ID In-Scope** queries and **Reject both ID OOS and OOD OOS**.
 The research literature is vast and it hints Chatbots (or more formally) Task-Oriented Dialogue Systems (TODS) and Goal Oriented Dialogue Systems (GODS) have been grappling with this hard problem for a long time now. route0x is a humble attempt to tackle this issue.
 It takes a 360 degree approach and leverages LLMs to offer a production-grade solution.

 **KPI for Query Routing:** $ / Query. (subsumes accuracy, latency)